bahrus/xtal-sip/README.md

 Web components (especially ES Module based) may or may not be the best fit for these application macro "modules".
 A better fit might be a server-centric solution, like  [Rails](https://goiabada.blog/rails-components-faedd412ce19), just to take an example.

-A significant pain point has to do with listing all the dependencies used by these macro components / compositions, and loading them into memory only when needed.
+A significant pain point has to do with loading all the third-party web components these macro components / compositions, and loading them into memory only when needed.

 The goals of xtal-sip are: